AhmedAbubaker98/Cora/README.md

-**This project is still under development and is updated regularly, expect bugs, expect thrm to get fixed soo as well** **This project creates a Streamlit app that provides a conversational interface to interact with a large language model called Cora.
+**This project is still under development and is updated regularly, expect bugs, expect them to get fixed soon as well**

+**This project creates a Streamlit app that provides a conversational interface to interact with a large language model called Cora.
 Cora is designed to offer personalized guidance and support to leaders, helping them navigate challenges, develop their skills, and foster innovative and inclusive workplaces.**

 **Key Features:**